chavee/ratelimiter/README.md

-# redis-rolling-limit #
+# ratelimiter #

-A rolling rate limit using Redis based on https://github.com/fastest963/node-redis-rolling-limit.
+A rolling rate limit using Redis forked from https://github.com/fastest963/node-redis-rolling-limit.

 ### Usage ###